LaunchCodeEducation/java-web-dev-curriculum/content/authentication/next-steps/bonus-module/role-based-access/_index.md

 attendance for an event by the current user.

-In `EventController`, let's first add a route at `GET /events/attending` that will load the table of events that the current user has rsvped to:
+In `EventController`, let's first add a route at `GET /events/attending` that will load the table of events that the current user has RSVP'd to:

 ```java
     @GetMapping("attending")